gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classLeviCivitaTensor.md

 ## Detailed Description

-A class containing only static constexpr methods which describes the Levi-Civita tensor.
+A class containing methods which describe the Levi-Civita tensor in general coordinates.

 **Template parameters:**